-2.SM.1.5 Mitigation and SDG pathway synthesis
+2.SM.1.5 Mitigation and SDG Pathway Synthesis

-The Chapter 2 synthesis assessment (see Figure 2.28) of interactions between 1.5°C mitigation pathways and sustainable development or Sustainable Development Goals (SDGs) is based on the assessment of interactions of mitigation measures and SDGs carried out by Chapter 5 (Section 5.4).
+The Chapter 2 synthesis assessment (see Figure 2.28) of interactions between 1.5°C mitigation pathways and sustainable development or Sustainable Development Goals (SDGs) is based on the assessment of interactions between mitigation measures and SDGs carried out by Chapter 5 (Section 5.4).
 To derive a synthesis assessment of the interactions between 1.5°C mitigation pathways and SDGs, a set of clear and transparent steps are followed, as described below.

-- Table 5.1 is at the basis of all interactions considered between mitigation measures and SDGs. - A condensed set of mitigation measures, selecting and combining mitigation measures from Table 5.1, is defined (see Table 2.SM.13). - If a measure in the condensed Chapter 2 set is a combination of multiple mitigation measures from Table 5.1, the main interaction (synergies, synergy or trade-off, trade-off) is based on all interactions with 3\ and 4\ confidence in Table 5.1.
-If no 3\ or 4\ interactions are available, lower confidence interactions are considered if available. - The resulting interaction is defined by the interaction of the majority of cells. - If one cell shows a diverging interaction and this interaction has 3\ or more confidence level, a "synergy or trade-off" interaction is considered. - If all interactions for a given mitigation measure and SDG combination are the same, the resulting interaction is represented with a bold symbol. - If all 3\ and 4\ interactions are of the same nature, but a lower confidence interaction is opposite, the interaction is represented with a regular symbol. - Confidence is defined by the rounded average of all available confidence levels of the predominant direction (rounded down; 4\ confidence in Table 5.1 is also reported as 3\ in the Chapter 2 synthesis) - If a measure in Table 5.1 is assessed to result in either a neutral effect or a synergy or trade-off, the synergy or trade-off is reported in the Chapter 2 synthesis, but the confidence level is reduced by one notch.
+- Table 5.2 is at the basis of all interactions considered between mitigation measures and SDGs. - A condensed set of mitigation measures, selecting and combining mitigation measures from Table 5.2, is defined (see Table 2.SM.13). - If a measure in the condensed Chapter 2 set is a combination of multiple mitigation measures from Table 5.2, the main interaction (synergies, synergy or trade-off, trade-off) is based on all interactions with three-star (★ ★ ★) and four-star (★ ★ ★) confidence ratings in Table 5.2.
+If no three-star or four-star interactions are available, lower confidence interactions are considered if available.

+- The resulting interaction is defined by the interaction of the majority of cells. - If one cell shows a diverging interaction and this interaction has three-star or more confidence level, a "synergy or tradeoff" interaction is considered. - If all interactions for a given mitigation measure and SDG combination are the same, the resulting interaction is represented with a bold symbol. - If all three-star and four-star interactions are of the same nature, but a lower-confidence interaction is opposite, the interaction is represented with a regular symbol. - Confidence is defined by the rounded average of all available confidence levels of the predominant direction (rounded down; four-star confidence in Table 5.2 is also reported as three-star in the Chapter 2 synthesis) - If a measure in Table 5.2 is assessed to result in either a neutral effect or a synergy or trade-off, the synergy or tradeoff is reported in the Chapter 2 synthesis, but the confidence level is reduced by one notch.